SSWConsulting/SSW.Rules.Content/rules/do-you-use-relevant-words-on-your-links/rule.md

 :::

 ::: bad
-Figure: Bad Example #5 - <br>      Link is the whole URL
+Figure: Bad Example #5 -
+      Link is the whole URL
 :::

 ::: greybox